soonick/soonick.github.io/_drafts/2020-01-22-postgresql-user-management.md

   - `hostssl` - Same as `host`, but only using SSL.
   - `hostnossl` - Same as `host`, but only not using SSL.
 - `DATABASE` - Name of the database we want to allow connections to.
 The special value `all` means connection to all databases is allowed.
-- `USER` - Name of the user we want to allow connection to.
+- `USER` - Name of the user we want to allow to connect.
 The value `all` means, all users.
 - `ADDRESS` - For connection types that allow remote connections, this specifies which hosts are allowed to connect.
 This is typically expressed using CIDR.
 - `METHOD` - Authentication method to use.